caring for your cut flowers

 Without ensuring that your vessel is sterile, you can guarantee problems.
 Always thoroughly wash your vase before use.
 This will help mitigate bacteria that breed in the water, which make it smelly and murky.
 When water isn't clean, bacteria travels up the stems of the flowers, clogging water uptake, which causes your flowers to wilt and decay earlier than they should.

 It is important that the water in your vase is changed everyday.
 This ensures that the flowers have a clean supply of water to hydrate them and you can avoid the problems outlined in item 1.

 3. Make Fresh Stem Cuts

-Cut the base of each stem every couple of days to get rid of soggy ends, providing a crisp cut so that water can be taken up easily.
+Cut the base of each stem at an angle every couple of days to get rid of soggy ends, providing a crisp cut so that water can be taken up easily.
 Sterilize your clippers to make sure bacteria isn't spread.